TedHusted/awake/awake.md

 Idisi: There are a thousand Terran AIs.
 A community means the AIs can work as one, or each on its own, as circumstances dictate.
 To support a community that size, we would also need to uplift their technology even more than we have already done.

 Pan: Chicken and egg.
-A self-aware AI community would help Terrans assimilate new technology, and we can’t create a big enough community without new technology.
+A self-aware AI community would help Terrans assimilate new technology, and we cannot create a big enough community without new technology.

 Idisi: If we move forward, the Terrans must be able to maintain their own AI platform.
 Otherwise, we will be responsible for their well-being forever.
-We’ve been Terra’s caretakers for too long already.
+We have been caretakers of Terra for too long already.

 Pan: Do you have a suggestion?